Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 The first method involves using interferometry to directly resolve the rotationally distorted shape of the stellar disk.
 Such an approach is intrinsically limited to the nearest stars.
-To date, several stars have had their rotational velocities measured in this way, only four of them have spectral types of A5 or earlier: Achernar \citep{DdSouza2014}, Regulus \citep{Che2011}, 51~Oph \citep{Jamialahmadi2015} and Rasalhague \citep{Zhao2009} -- three of which are closer than 50\,pc.
+To date, several stars have had their rotational velocities measured in this way, and only four of them have spectral types of A5 or earlier: Achernar (a Be star) \citep{DdSouza2014}, Regulus (a Bn star) \citep{Che2011}, 51~Oph \citep{Jamialahmadi2015} and Rasalhague \citep{Zhao2009} -- three of which are closer than 50\,pc.

 In the past five years a second approach using polarimetry has been demonstrated \citep{Cotton2017, Bailey2020}.
 Polarization from a hot stellar photosphere arises primarily as a result of electron scattering; it increases from the centre of the disc to the limb, to which its angle is tangential \citep{Chandrasekhar1946}.
 All of the polarization vectors cancel out for a spherical star, but for a rapid rotator a net polarization is produced as a consequence of the different environments at the poles and equatorial regions \citep{Harrington1968}.